aixiuxiuxiu/Legal-MT-SFT-RL/README.md

 - `-b` / `--batch-size` determines the number of documents to use per batch.
 - `-r` / `--rank` defines the rank of LoRA (default is 16).

+### Reinforcement Learning (RL) with GRPO

+> [!NOTE]
+> Enable it with the option `--trainer grpo`
+>
+> You may need to reduce the learning compared to the one used for SFT.
+For reference, for the RVL-CDIP classification
+> a learning rate of *5e-4* worked well for SFT, whereas for GRPO it needed to be reduced to *2e-5*.

+In addition to the regular supervised fine-tuning (SFT), you can also train a model with reinforcement learning (RL), specifically with Group Relative Policy Optimisation (GRPO), which was popularised by Deepseek-R1.
+In this mode, at each iteration you sample a given number of outputs from the model (default 8, can be changed with `--num-generations`) and calculates the rewards based on certain verifiable reward functions, such as structure of containing a `<reasoning>...</reasoning>` tag, as well as a simple check for the correct answer of the classification task.

+Due to generating multiple responses from the model for each batch, as well as having to back propagate through all of them, this takes much longer to train than SFT.
+However, you gain possible reasoning traces that can help for explainability as well as often being better a generalising to out of distribution data, including unseen classes.

+While it may not always be superior, it is certainly worth trying once you have established a solid baseline with SFT.
+As it takes much longer to train, it is recommended to start with SFT in order to ensure the training works as expected.

+If you want to continue training a model with GRPO from an SFT checkpoint, you may notice that the model never produces the expected reasoning tags.
+Firstly, make sure to include that in the prompt, but if the model fails to follow that, because it was trained to give a straight answer from the SFT, you can force the model to begin with a reasoning tag by prefilling the answer.
+This can be achieved with the option `--prefill <reasoning>`, or whatever you want to prefill the answer with.

 ### Multi-GPU

 Training with multiple GPUs can be achieved by using [`torchrun`][torchrun] when launching the script.
 Instead of using